 A colourful throw can instantly add personality to a bedroom or living room.
 RCA graduates Harriet Wallace-Jones and Emma Sewell set up their studio Wallace Sewell in 1990 and all their products are woven in the UK.
 They now sell their work across 300 stockists in 20 countries and have also designed seating fabric for the London underground.
-The Emmeline pinstripe lambswool throw is £260 from Wallace Sewell.
+The Emmeline pinstripe lambswool throw is £260 from a range at Wolf & Badger.*

 Sourdough British wool throw

 Eleanor Pritchard‘s Sourdough throw features limestone grey and white graphic pattern with a tumeric yellow trim.
 It is woven in West Wales from undyed British yarn – a blend of Welsh Mountain, Jacob and Suffolk Lowland wool.
 Eleanor’s designs are inspired by mid-century design and vernacular British textiles.
 Sourdough throw is £288 from Heal’s*.

 Zesty yellow and lime throw